angeanto/angeanto.github.io/_posts/2023-05-27-Fundamentals-of-Effective-Visualization-and-Communication.md

   #Background color: #eeeeee
   #Text color: #222831
   #The recommended image ratio for an og:image is 1.91:1.
 The optimal size would be 1200 x 630.
-excerpt: "In this post, we will explore some of these advanced techniques in greater detail, providing examples and best practices for optimizing SQL queries."
+excerpt: "In this post, we will explore the basics for effective Visualization and Communication with data."
 ---

 # Introduction